ANL-CESAR/XSBench/README.txt

 	>$ ./XSBench

+	For non-default settings, XSBench supports the following command line
+	options:

+	Usage: ./XSBench <options>
+	Options include:
+	  -t <threads>     Number of OpenMP threads to run
+	  -s <size>        Size of H-M Benchmark to run (small, large, XL) -g <gridpoints>  Number of gridpoints per nuclide Default is equivalent to: -s large

+	-t <threads>

-	By default, XSBench will with 1 thread per hardware core.
+		Sets the number of OpenMP threads to run.
+By default, XSBench will run with 1 thread per hardware core.
 If the architecture supports hyperthreading, multiple threads will be run per core.

-	To manually alter the number of threads used, run the code with the desired number of threads as an argument:

-	>$ ./XSBench 4
+		If running in MPI mode, this will be the number of threads per MPI rank.

+	-s <size>

+		Sets the size of the Hoogenboom-Martin reactor model.
+There are three options: 'small', 'large', and 'XL'.
+By default, the 'large' option is selected.

-	To alter the Hoogenboom-Martin specification used (small or large), use the second argument to specify either "Small" or "Large".
-This corresponds to the number of nuclides present in the fuel region.
+		The H-M size corresponds to the number of nuclides present in the fuel region.
 The small version has 34 fuel nuclides, whereas the large version has 321 fuel nuclides.
 This significantly slows down the runtime of the program as the data structures are much larger, and more lookups are required whenever a lookup occurs in a fuel material.
 Note that the program defaults to "Large" if no specification is made.
-Example:

-	>$ ./XSBench 12 Small

-	-or-

-	>$ ./XSBench 8 Large

-	There is also an additional size option, "XL", which does not directly correspond to any particular physical model.
+		The additional size option, "XL", does not directly correspond to any particular physical model.
 It is similar to the H-M "large" option, except the number of gridpoints per nuclide has been increased by a factor of 50x.
 This creates an extremely large energy grid data structure (roughly 277 GB), which is unlikely to fit on a single node, but is useful for experimentation purposes.
-Example:

-	>$ ./XSbench 4 XL
+	-g <gridpoints>

+		Sets the number of gridpoints per nuclide.
+By default, this value is set to 11,303.
+This corresponds to the average number of actual gridpoints per nuclide in the H-M Large model as run by OpenMC with the actual ACE ENDF cross-section data.

 ==============================================================================
 Debugging, Optimization & Profiling